 8 Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and re-enacting that order with or without modification), no window(s)/door(s), other than those shown on the approved plan no shall be installed in the flank wall(s) of the development hereby permitted without the prior permission in writing of the local planning authority.

-- 9 The window(s) in the northern flank wall(s) of the proposed development shall: - (a) be of purpose-made obscure glass,
+9 The window(s) in the northern flank wall(s) of the proposed development shall:

 (b) be permanently fixed closed below a height of 1.8m above finished floor level, and shall thereafter be retained in that form.